 (Via All The Smoke):

 “That was actually like my coming out party.
-That was my first big game, I played against the Lakers at Staples Center.
-I came off the bench, I had like 25.
-Kobe was guarding me in the fourth quarter, and he tapped me on the a** and said ‘Keep going young fella.’
+That was my first big game.
+I played against the Lakers at Staples Center.
+I came off the bench and I had like 25.
+Kobe was guarding me in the fourth quarter, and he tapped me on the a** and said, ‘Keep going young fella.’
 It was big for me because I remember Kobe would always guard the best player in the fourth quarter.
 At that point, he kind of locked me down.
-I didn’t shoot the ball, I think I shot one or two more times.”
+I didn’t shoot the ball.
+I think I shot one or two more times.”